Essential Builds – Pidge

 For the record, we’ll be building Defender of the Universe (aka 80s Voltron) Pidge, not Third Dimension (aka 90s Voltron), Voltron Force (aka 00s Voltron), or Legendary Defender (aka 10s Voltron).
 This might get confusing since Voltron Force is also the name of the team in Defender of the Universe, and I’ll be referring to them as such.

 The youngest and most tech savvy member of Voltron Force, Pidge wasn’t your average kid character in an 80s cartoon.
-He was as combat capable and brave as his young adult allies.
+He was as combat capable and brave as his adult allies.
 Even though the team sometimes talked down to him and used condescending terms of endearment like “little buddy”, Pidge isn’t a sidekick.
-He’s every bit the space explored as the rest of Voltron Force.
+He’s every bit the space explorer as the rest of Voltron Force.
 When the team does have to rescue him, like in A Ghost And Four Keys, it’s because he chose to face a threat head on, not because he snuck onto a mission like Scott Trakker.

 Building Essence20 Pidge

-Like I mentioned when I built Sailor Mercury, I look for opportunities to use Power Rangers options because they tend to be more setting-specific than G.I.
+Like I mentioned when I built Sailor Mercury, I look for opportunities to use Power Rangers Roles because they tend to be more setting-specific than G.I.
 JOE, Transformers, and even My Little Pony.
 And since my earliest experience with a meme was a “You Know You Were An 80s Kid” chain letter sent by e-mail that had the line “You remember when Power Rangers was called Voltron,” I’ve had a Voltron character earmarked for an Essential Build for a while.

 Unfortunately, I’ve already used my top two Pidge Role picks for other builds: Blue Ranger and Technician.
 Do I repeat a Role?
 Do I look at the Scientist from Transformers?
 Obviously building a different Voltron pilot is out of the question!
 It’s Pidge’s birthday week, and this is my gift to him.